Low-Pass Filter Calculator | RC, LC & LR Bode Plot

 • What is the cutoff frequency of a low-pass filter?

-The frequency at which the output signal amplitude drops to 70.7% (-3dB) of the input amplitude.
-Up to this frequency, signals can pass; around it, they start to become attenuated.
-From this frequency onwards, higher frequencies are increasingly attenuated at a pace of 20 dB per decade for 1st order filters, 40 db per decade for 2nd order and so on.
+The frequency at which the output signal amplitude drops to 70.7% (-3 dB) of the input amplitude.
+Up to this frequency, signals largely pass; around it, attenuation begins.
+Beyond it, higher frequencies are increasingly attenuated at a pace of 20 dB per decade for 1st-order filters, 40 dB per decade for 2nd-order filters, and so on.

 • How does filter order affect performance?